Compare Trade School

 Clinical Partnerships: Strong relationships with local hospitals and surgery centers

-Pass Rates: Ask about CST exam pass rates (national average is approximately 70%)
+Pass Rates: Ask about CST exam pass rates (pass rates vary by program)

 Graduate Employment: Job placement rates and employer connections Individual outcomes vary.